 Bachelor of Science (BSc) majoring in Mathematics

 From 2019 you’ll have more options available to you within a BSc Mathematics major.

 Your BSc programme will consist of courses worth 15 points each, totalling 360 points.
-From 2019 you can choose to keep your Mathematics major general, or you can follow either the Applied Mathematics or the Pure Mathematics pathway, as a way to focus your studies further.
+From 2019 you can choose to keep your Mathematics major general, or you can follow either the Applied Mathematics or the Pure Mathematics pathway.
+These are ways to focus your studies further.
 You can also choose to do a double major, which means you study two Science subjects at the same time.